kyhuber/hikerfeed-team/README.md

    - Head over to `src/data/teamData.ts`.
 This file holds all the profiles for our team.
 It’s just a simple array of objects, where each object represents a team member.

 2. **Add Your Profile**
    - Add a new object to the array for yourself.
 You can copy the format below and paste it at the bottom of the array.
-Please don’t delete anyone else’s profile…unless you have a good reason and a solid alibi.
+Please don’t delete anyone else’s profile...unless you have a good reason and a solid alibi.

    ```typescript
    {